WHAT IS THE WHITE HOUSE EASTER EGG ROLL?

 WHITE HOUSE EASTER EGG ROLL DURING THE OBAMA ADMINISTRATION

-During the Obama administration, an estimated 30,000 tickets have been distributed for each year's event.
-Participants are assigned to one of 5 different time slots, with the event starting at 7:45am and concluding around 5:45 pm.
+- During the Obama administration, an estimated 35,000 tickets have been distributed for each year's event.
+Participants are assigned to one of 5 different time slots, with the event starting at 7:30am and concluding around 6:45 pm.
 There are a large number of activities for the participants throughout the South Lawn.
 Due to the number of activities available and the large crowds it is necessary for participants to choose just a few of the activities during the approximately hour and a half time that they are allowed on the White House grounds.
 President Obama and his family, along with the Easter Bunny have made an appearance at each Easter Egg Roll during his administration.
 The President and Mrs. Obama have offered a few remarks before participating in some of the activities.
 The theme for the 2009 Egg Roll was "Let's Go Play!" and the 2010 Egg Roll was "Ready, Set, Go!"
 The theme for the 2011 Easter Egg Roll was "Get Up and Go!" and the theme for the 2012 event was "Let's Go, Let's Play, Let's Move!"
-Each event featured a variety of activities to encourage physical activity and health eating, consistent with Mrs. Obama's "Let's Move" initiative to combat childhood obesity.
-The White House website has a slideshow and videos of the 2009-2012 events.
+The theme for 2013 was "Be Healthy, Be Active, Be You" and the theme for 2014 was "Hop into Healthy, Swing into Shape."
+The theme for the 2015 White House Easter Egg Roll was "GimmeFive."
+The theme for the 2016 Easter Egg Roll was "Let's Celebrate!"
+Each event featured a variety of activities to encourage physical activity and healthy eating, consistent with Mrs. Obama's "Let's Move" initiative to combat childhood obesity.